swilliams11/edgemicro-decorator/README.md

 3. You should install [Bosh-lite](https://github.com/cloudfoundry/bosh-lite).

 # Select Node.js Version
 This latest commit allows you to select the Node.js version, however, you must include the `tar.xz` file in the `lib` directory and you also must include the version in the `edgemicro` service.
-Read the [Select Node.js Version](#select-nodejs-version) section for details.
+[See below](#select-nodejs-version-1) for details.

 # What You Need To Know
 The following steps will provide you with all the information that you need to setup Cloud Foundry in Bosh-lite.